 As if we don’t have enough to worry about during menopause – mood swings, hot flashes, night sweats, fatigue – add joint pain to the list.

 As we age and enter menopause, inflammation in our joints increases, causing pain, stiffness, and sometimes swelling.
 This happens because estrogen receptors in our joints protect the bone, which helps keep inflammation in check.
 But when estrogen levels fall, inflammation can occur, leading to aches and pains.
-Estrogen also helps regulate fluid levels, which help keep cartilage, the joint connective tissue, healthy.
-So decreased levels of estrogen can affect hydration and lubrication of the joints.
+Estrogen also helps regulate fluid levels, which helps keep cartilage, the joint connective tissue, healthy.
+So decreased levels of estrogen can affect the hydration and lubrication of the joints.
 This hormonal reduction can also result in dehydration, causing joint swelling from a uric acid build-up.
 An estrogen drop can also cause a loss of bone density, a contributing factor to osteoporosis which makes the bones weaker and more brittle as we age.

-All kinds of joint pain can occur: in the knees, shoulders, neck, back/spine, elbows, hips, hand, fingers, wrists, and jaw.
+All kinds of joint pain can occur: in the knees, shoulders, neck, back/spine, elbows, hips, hands, fingers, wrists, and jaw.
 Typically, joint pain is worse in the mornings but eases as the joints loosen up with daily movement and activities.
 This joint pain also tends to be worse in cold weather.
 Interrelated with joint pain, osteoarthritis is also an inflammatory disease that typically surfaces in middle age, around menopause, and is characterized by pain and stiffness of the joints due to a wearing down of the protective tissue between bones.

 We can make many non-medical and lifestyle changes to help alleviate these aches and pains.